|

 fish species, causing those native fish populations to decline sharply,

+disrupting some natural ecological processes.
 Catfish have long, sharp spines on the front edges of their dorsal

 fins that are connected to venomous glands.
 Although the spines